Global Standards Collaboration

 The goal of the Global Standards Collaboration (GSC) is to enhance co-operation between Participating Standards Organizations (PSOs) from different regions of the world in order to facilitate exchange of information on standards development, build synergies and reduce duplication.

 GSC started-out in 1990 under the name of 'Inter-regional Telecommunications Standards conference (ITSC)' an initiative of the T1 Committee of the United States who invited the other founding partner organizations ITU-T, ETSI (Europe) and TTC (Japan) to the first meeting in Fredericksburg.
 The ITSC, as a conference, became too big and was therefore reduced to GSC, the Global Standards Collaboration, with delegations of reasonable size (10 maximum).
 But the scope was basically kept the same.
+In 2013, the GSC's organization, including structure, scope/mandate and working methods, was reformed to better focus on strategic technical topics

 The present membership is represented by the following organizations: